grafana/agent/docs/sources/flow/reference/components/loki.process.md

 `source`            | `string`       | Name from extracted data to use for the log entry.    |           | yes

-Let's see how this would work for the following log line and three-stage pipeline
+Let's see how this works for the following log line and three-stage pipeline:

 ```
 {"user": "John Doe", "message": "hello, world!"}